Conreality/conreality-wiki/Android-Apps.md

 Conreality Scoreboard for Android
 ---------------------------------

-The scoreboard app presents a read-only view of an ongoing game for the benefit of spectators.
+The scoreboard or spectator app presents a read-only view of an ongoing game for the benefit of spectators.

 ### Features